eslamanter/wake-me-up/README.md

 To close the program on the specified time, enter "close" - lower-case letters - in the text box.

 15/03/2015 | Eslam Abdullah

+P.S.
+Only setup files are available.
+Unfortunately, source code is lost.